digitlimit/alert/README.md

 For more information on SemVer, please visit https://semver.org.

-**The major version "6" is part of an umbrella release.
-It includes many different types of files and technologies.
-Therefore we deviate from normal SemVer in the following ways:**

 * Any release may update the design, look-and-feel, or branding of an existing icon
 * We will never intentionally release a `patch` version update that breaks